 AI offers several advantages over traditional analytics and clinical decision-making techniques.
 Learning algorithms can become more exact and accurate as they interact with more genuine collected datasets, providing access to previously unattainable insights into diagnosis, care procedures, treatment variability, and patient outcomes.
 Healthcare providers can swiftly harvest reliable, pertinent, evidence-based information by utilizing machine learning technology on the most recent biomedical data and electronic health records.

-Today, AI sits on top of any technological advancements in healthcare systems and has enabled the industry in various ways, such as improved accessibility, early diagnosis, increased speed in treatments, reduced costs, efficient and unique assistance in surgery, enhanced human abilities, and mental health support, and many more.
-Following are some of the major areas where AI contributes to healthcare in a significant way:
+Today, artificial intelligence sits on top of any technological advancements in healthcare systems and has enabled healthcare professionals in various ways, such as improved accessibility, early diagnosis, increased speed in treatments, reduced costs, efficient and unique assistance in surgery, enhanced human abilities, and mental health support, and many more.
+Following are some of the major areas where it contributes to healthcare in a significant way:

 Fulfilling staff shortage in healthcare

 Shortages of trained healthcare providers, including ultrasound technicians and radiologists can significantly limit access to life-saving care in tier2 or tier 3 cities.
 Digital health through AI can help mitigate the impacts of this severe deficit of qualified clinical personnel by taking over some of the diagnostic duties that typically are allocated to humans.